 Useful information often comes in audio format.
-This format is convenient to listen to on the go, but issues might arise when you want to revise something you’ve heard in written format.
+This format is convenient to listen to on the go, but issues might arise when you want to revise something you’ve heard in written form.
 You can do this by converting the audio file into a text document.
 Read on to find out how.

 In this article, we will reveal how to convert audio files into text documents using different software.
 We will provide a detailed guide for transforming information into the desired format online, on Mac, Windows, and your phone.
-Additionally, we’ve covered FAQ that others have asked on the same topic.
+Additionally, we’ve covered FAQs that others have asked on the same topic.

-How to Convert Audio Files to Text Online
+How to Convert Audio Files to Text Online using Windows/Mac